drssharma/Diabetes_Prediction/README.md

 - Data Analysis: Performed various operations to get more information about the data
 - Data Standardization: Data had a lot variation, so to create a consistency and to make the business easy i standardized the data.
 - Machine Learning: Developed SVC machine learning models and obtained train data accuracy of 78% and test data accuracy of 77%.
-- Predictive Analysis: I used Prediction analysis to predict whether any patient is diabetic or not.
+- Predictive Analysis: I created a preditive model to predict whether a patient is diabetic or not.
+- Accuracy Score: From Confusion matrix, I got accuracy score of 92.97%.